 In spite of the challenges women face in becoming IT literate, in advancing in the IT professions, and in reshaping their lives with IT, important signs of women's empowerment via IT do exist in Western Asia.
-For example, the NetCorps Jordan programme as profiled above illustrates clear links between women's IT training and empowerment.
+For example, the Netcorp Jordan program as profiled above illustrates clear links between women's IT training and empowerment.

-Moving beyond this case study, we can see throughout Western Asia examples of women using IT to create paths towards empowerment.
-One of the most telling examples of this process occurred in the spring of 2005, when women in Kuwait used cell phone technology and the Internet to mobilise protesters and public opinion in favour of granting women full political rights in Kuwait.
-Ultimately their ITenabled campaign helped to persuade the Kuwaiti parliament to extend full political rights to women.
-One of the activists, Rola Dashti, hopes to run for office in the next election.
+Moving beyond this case study, we can see throughout Western Asian examples of women using IT to create paths towards empowerment.
+One of the most telling examples of this process occurred in the spring of 2005 when women in Kuwait used cell phone technology and the Internet to mobilise protesters and public opinion in favor of granting women full political rights in Kuwait.
+Ultimately their IT enabled campaign helped to persuade Kuwaiti Parliament to extend full political rights to women.
+One of the activists Rola Dashti hopes to run for office in the next election.
 During the campaign, Dashti was often the target of critical text messages.
-In one such message, circulated by the Islamist camp, her ancestors' Persian and Lebanese heritage were used as a form of insult, to call into question her identity as a Kuwaiti (Coll 2005, 1).
-Throughout Western Asia, especially in the oil rich Gulf but also in the recent protests against Syrian occupation of Lebanon, women (and men) are using text messaging 'to mobilise followers, to dodge authorities and swarm quickly to protest sites' (Coll 2005, 1).
-Electronic channels of participation expand the realm of women's activism.
-For example, in Kuwait, the suffragists like Dashti note that 'Kuwaiti women organising protests for voting rights said that they had been more effective during their 2005 campaign than during their last serious effort five years ago because text messaging had allowed them to call younger protesters out of schools and into the streets' (Coll 2005, 2).
-Similarly, in March 2005, the Lebanese used text messaging to encourage friends to attend demonstrations.
-One example of such a message read, 'This is the last card they are playing, and we are moving faster to freedom - no one should stay home Monday - please forward' (Mitchell 2005, 1).
-Using IT to organise and coordinate demonstrators resulted in hundreds of thousands protesters storming the streets of Beirut.
-With such mass demonstrations and the flow of such images across borders and global communities, processes of empowerment are encouraged as 'messages of protest and hope are transmitted from one country to another' (Mitchell 2005, 1).
+In one such message, circulated by the Islamist camp, her ancestor's Persian and Lebanese heritage were used as a form of insult; to call into question her identity as a Kuwaiti.
+Throughout Western Asia, especially in the oil rich Gulf, but also in the recent protests against Syrian occupation of Lebanon, women (and men) are using text messaging "to mobilise followers, to dodge authorities and swarm quickly to protest sites."
+30 Electronic channels of participation expand the realm of women's activism.
+For example, in Kuwait, the suffragists like Dashti note that "Kuwaiti women organising protests for voting rights said that they had been more effective during their 2005 campaign than during their last serious effort five years ago because text messaging had allowed them to call younger protesters out of schools and into the streets."31 Similarly, in March 2005, the Lebanese used text messaging to encouraged friends to attend demonstrations.
+One example of such a message read "This is the last card they are playing, and we are moving faster to freedom-no one should stay home Monday-please forward."32 Using IT to organise and coordinate demonstrators resulted in hundreds of thousands protesters storming the streets of Beirut.
+With such mass demonstrations and the flow of such images across borders and global communities, processes of empowerment are encouraged as "messages of protest and hope are transmitted from one country to another."
+33